Red-K0/NetCord_Docs/README.md

 await host.RunAsync();
 ```

+Of course, you can also use the bare-bones approach.

 ### Module-based Command Example

 Moreover, you can use a module-based approach.
 Here's an example of a `/greet` command that greets a specified user: